yousrachakib/Inception_42/README.md

 ### Namespaces :
  * Docker uses a technology called namespaces to provide the isolated workspace called the container.
 When you run a container, Docker creates a set of namespaces for that container.
 These namespaces provide a layer of isolation.
 Each aspect of a container runs in a seperate namespace and its access is limited to that namespace.

+# DOCKER CLI (Command line interface) :
+ * Here Ill try to explain some useful command to manipulate and debug Container, and to pull images as well .
+     ## Docker pull :
+        * this command is used to download a Docker image from a registry and store it locally on your machine.
+     ## Docker run :
+        * command is used to create and start a new Docker container.
+    * the RUN commanbd have some options "-d" for detached mode, "--name" to rename a container and "-p" for port binding .
+       - The "-d" option runs the container in the background or detach mode, allowing you to continue using your terminal without being attached to the container's output.
+       - The "--name" option allows you to specify a custom name for the container, making it easier to identify and reference.
+       - The "-p" option is used for port mapping, enabling communication between the host system and the container.
+It allows you to bind a port on the host to a port              inside the container, facilitating access to the containerized application from the external world.
+    Including these options in the "docker run" command allows you to run a container in the background with a custom name and establish port mappings for communication         with other services or applications.
+    ## Docker ps -a (all):
+       * thsi command is used to list the currently running Docker containers on your system.
+   * It provides an overview of the containers' essential information, such as their container ID, image used, status (running, stopped, etc.), and the ports they are           listening on.
+It allows you to quickly view the active containers and gather information about them, which can be helpful for troubleshooting, monitoring, or managing      your Docker environment.

+   ## Docker images :
+       * which gives you all the images that you have localy .